jameshfisher/jameshfisher.com/_posts/2017-10-26-time-thought-and-typing.md

 ---
-title: "The Three Ts of Time, Thought and Typing: measuring cost on the web"
+title: 'The Three Ts of Time, Thought and Typing: measuring cost on the web'
-tags: ["fave", "programming"]
+tags:
+  - fave
+  - programming
 ---

 "Create your free account"!